Managing Director, ICT Consultant and Business Advisor

 Responsibilities

-- Lead and support large ICT service delivery and public-sector accounts.
+- Lead and support large ICT service delivery, public-sector accounts and operational teams across metropolitan, regional and remote contexts.

-- Develop biometric, identity and secure content-delivery solutions for justice, policing and corrections environments.
+- Develop biometric, identity, secure content-delivery and smart-system concepts for justice, policing, corrections and government environments.

-- Support tender responses, proposals, panels and managed-services growth.
+- Support tender responses, proposals, panels, commercial growth and customer-facing solution narratives.

-- Bridge technical teams, customer executives, operational stakeholders and delivery partners.
+- Bridge customer executives, operational stakeholders, technical resolver teams, vendors and NEC leadership.

 Outcomes

-- Contributed to nationally recognised Police Watchhouse, Music Solution and Windows 7 migration work.
+- Wholly responsible for the vision, business development and project management of technical delivery teams behind the nationally recognised Police Watchhouse, Music Solution and NT Government Windows 7 migration work.

-- Supported increased business activity and major managed-services outcomes in the Northern Territory.
+- Drove increased business activity and major managed-services outcomes in the Northern Territory.

-- Established evidence of innovation under public-sector governance and operational constraints.
+- Established evidence of secure-identity and biometric innovation under public-sector governance and operational constraints.

 Technologies and operating model